Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Houston and its opponents have scored at least 48 points only twice this year.
+- Houston has combined with its opponents to put up more than 48 points just two times this season.

-- The combined points per game average of the two teams, 41.7, is 6.3 points fewer than Saturday's over/under.
+- Saturday's over/under is 6.3 points higher than the combined 41.7 PPG average of the two teams.

-- The 51 points per game these two squads have allowed to opponents this season are 3.0 more than the 48 over/under in this contest.

-- The average total in Cougars games this season is 55.7, 7.7 points more than Saturday's over/under of 48.
+- Cougars games this season feature an average total of 55.7 points, a number 7.7 points higher than Saturday's over/under.

 Houston Stats and Trends

-- Houston has two wins against the spread in three games this season.
+- Thus far this year Houston has two wins against the spread.

-- The Cougars have been favored by 20 points or more once this season and covered the spread.
+- The Cougars covered the spread in their only game when favored by 19 points or more.

-- Houston's games this year have hit the over on one of three set point totals (33.3%).
+- Houston's games this year have gone over the point total one time in three opportunities (33.3%).

-- Houston is 2-0 against the spread and 2-0 overall this season when the team notches more than 36.0 points.
+- Houston is 2-0 against the spread and 2-0 overall in games when it scores more than 36.0 points.

-- Houston is 2-0 against the spread and 2-0 overall when the team piles up over 344.5 yards.
+- In games that Houston piles up more than 344.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Cougars have turned the ball over two more times (5 total) than the Midshipmen have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Houston at SISportsbook.